liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/03-installing-liferay-manually.markdown

 Next, install @product@ according to the instructions for your application server.
 Once it's installed, you can set up the mail configuration.

-For mail, you should use Liferay's Control Panel to create the configuration.
+For mail, you should use @product@'s Control Panel to create the configuration.
 Go to *Control Panel &rarr; Server Administration &rarr; Mail* and enter your settings for your mail session settings.
-If, however, you're setting up a lot of Liferay machines and they're all going to have similar mail configurations, it's easier to do the configuration once and then copy the configuration file to multiple machines.
+If, however, you're setting up a lot of @product@ machines and they're all going to have similar mail configurations, it's easier to do the configuration once and then copy the configuration file to multiple machines.
 In this case, you'll want to use the `portal-ext.properties` file.
 To use the built-in mail session, use the